faisaldarbar/faisaldarbar.github.io/_posts/2025-06-03-the-system-behind-the-words.md

 ### Here’s the system I made using Notion:

 - **Journal Database** – a raw, personal space to pour in thoughts every day, unfiltered.
-But this didn’t really help.
-If you want to write, try to do it well in the first place—don’t leave everything for the editing stage.
+But it didn’t really help.
+I realized that if I wanted to write well, I had to write with intention—not just dump and hope editing would save it later.

 - **Blog Database** – a place to refine ideas from the journal into public posts, hoping to grow my blog and share something useful.
 But even this didn’t make much sense.
 If the blogs are already published on my site, which has its own backups, what’s the point of maintaining a separate database?

 - **Book Projects Database** – a big-picture area where I grouped blog posts and themes into outlines for books.
 This, too, didn’t work.
 I’ve come to feel that writing must happen in pieces, in fragments.
 And after reading *On Writing* by Stephen King, I finally understood: writing isn’t about plotting everything in advance—it’s about discovering the story as you go.

 In the end, the whole system felt useless.
 I barely wrote anything, except the old version of this very blog post.